-Nigel Edwards joined the Nuffield Trust as Chief Executive in April 2014.
+Nigel Edwards joined the Nuffield Trust as Chief Executive in April 2014 and stood down from his role in September 2023.
+He is now a senior associate of the Trust.
 His career has been spent in health service management and health policy, focusing particularly on innovation and change in the delivery of health services in the UK and internationally.

 After graduating in PPE from Oxford University, Nigel entered NHS management as a graduate trainee, and went on to work at hospital and regional level.